sinatv52/AWS-F1-FPGA---MobileNet-V1---Stanford40/README.md

-# An C++/OpenCL Implementation targeting AWS F1 FPGA using MobileNet-V1 arch and Stanford 40 Dataset
+# MobileNet-V1 Implemetation on FPGA

 This Repo is goning to be changed soon ...